 Launtil gasped.
 “Oh, but listen to me blathering when you’ve so little time!
 This could be your last morning in the tower, you shouldn’t be wasting it with gossip.”
 The woman’s slender fingers wrapped about Dylan’s wrist.
 If he wasn’t so used to the touch, the eerie length of elven digits would’ve been unsettling.
 Fortunately, this came with a smile.
 “I hope you get what you want.”
 She turned to Sulin, her smile growing warmer.
 “See you at the usual table?”

-“Sure,” the alchemist mumbled.
-The man watched her join the throng entering the dining hall, a little sigh escaping his lips as she went out of sight.
+“Sure,” Sulin mumbled.
+Those dark eyes remained locked on her join the throng entering the dining hall, a little sigh escaping his lips as she went out of sight.

-Nestria bumped her hip into Sulin’s.
+Nestria bumped her hip into their friend’s.
 “All right, lover boy, you can thank me later.
 I’ll take my payment in one of those sparkly brews you concoct.”

 “Just remember.”
 She gently pinched at his side.
 “Even if it falls flat between you two, you still owe me.”

 The alchemist bent to kiss her cheek.
 “You’re a treasure, Ness.”

 Nestria giggled and lightly slapped his shoulder.
 “Oh, go on!
 Quick, before someone else tries out their charms on her.”